Opinion | A Toronto educator is being attacked for standing up for Palestinians

 Setting aside the fact that “anti-Israeli racism” doesn’t exist, given that Israel is a state, not a race, Falconer’s email goes on to say “it is critical that you are cognizant of the impact of your comments when expressing your opinions.
 When comments create harm, are racist in nature, or are discriminatory, they cannot be condoned.
 Before expressing an opinion — online or otherwise — please ask yourself: Does this lead to productive dialogue?
 Will this cause harm to any of my students or colleagues?"
 On its face, the message seems appropriate.
 But in the context of the investigation into Davila and his home assignment, the undertone is clear and chilling.

 What the board didn’t mention in its statement, Falconer’s email or anywhere else, as far as I can tell, is that there has never been such a public outrage in 12 years of mailouts.
 Nor did it mention that Davila had yet to receive a negative email in response to his mailouts before the column attacking him.
 The board has caved to a column from a newspaper and moral panic, throwing Davila under the bus and sending a disconcerting message to its educators.
-Some of those folks, administrators in particular, have spoken out through an anonymous letter pointing out that “speaking in support Palestinian lives does not equate with antisemitism” and noting the “TDSB must be committed to working for ALL students and addressing ALL forms of oppression.”
+Some of those folks, administrators in particular, have spoken out through an anonymous letter pointing out that “speaking in support of Palestinian lives does not equate with antisemitism” and noting the “TDSB must be committed to working for ALL students and addressing ALL forms of oppression.”

 The right loves to complain of “cancel culture” and “mobs” coming after those who disagree with them.
 But the devotees of the cult of outrage don’t seem to believe in practicing what they preach.